Paritoshyadav/breast-cancer-classifier/README.md

 # breast-cancer-classifier
-Classification of Breast Cancer diagnosis Using Support Vector Machines with the accuracy of 0.96
+Classification using Machine Learning Techniques on Breast Cancer Wisconsin Data Set (diagnosis) Using Support Vector Machines with the accuracy of 0.96